benhook1013/space-game/lib/services/upgrade_service.md

 - Persist purchased upgrades via `StorageService` so they survive app restarts.
 - Deduct mineral costs via `ScoreService` when buying.
 - Provide a `ValueListenable` of purchased upgrade ids for UI widgets.
-- Provide derived values like bullet cooldown and mining pulse interval based on purchased upgrades.
+- Provide derived values like bullet cooldown, mining pulse interval, targeting range and Tractor Aura radius based on purchased upgrades.

 See [../../PLAN.md](../../PLAN.md) for progression goals.